Messaging and AutomationUpdatedPosted:

 - Purchase anniversary renewals

-These are the next level of transactional emails.
-Email marketing software like Vero allows marketers to automatically trigger emails when customers click buttons, scroll down a page, read an article or watch a video.
+Email marketing software, like Vero, enables emails to be triggered when a customers clicks a button, scroll down a page, read an article or watch a video.
 And that’s just the beginning.
 As you collect more data about a user, the emails can get more and more personalized, greatly increasing the chances that customers will engage with your website and buy products or services.
 For SaaS businesses, behavioral email marketing opens never-before-seen opportunities for upselling and converting clients and prospects.